US States with Deregulated Energy in 2023

 Mountaineer Gas

-US States Without a Competitive Energy Market
+US States Without a Competitive Energy Market in 2024

 The following states do not have any form of energy deregulation.